danielbodnar/awesome-stars/README.md

 - [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Unified embedding generation and search engine.
 Also available on cloud - cloud.marqo.ai
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
-- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
+- [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - User-friendly Desktop App for LLMs (GPT, Claude, Ollama...)
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 A copilot to get answers to your questions, whether they be from your own notes or from the internet.
 Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
 Self-h
 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.